gpbl/react-day-picker/docs/LocalizationMoment.md

 To localize the calendar with [moment.js](http://www.momentjs.com):

 1. make sure [moment](https://www.npmjs.com/package/moment) is included in your dependencies
-2. make sure the required moment's locale data is available when rendering the day picker
+2. make sure the required moment's locale data is available when rendering the Day Picker
 3. import `LocaleUtils` from `react-day-picker/moment` and pass it to the `localeUtils` props
 4. use the `locale` prop to pass the current locale